-PROJECT LOCATION: The 5.22 acre project site is located in the north-central portion of the City of Hesperia, California.
-The project site is undeveloped and does not have a legal address assigned to the property.
-The proposed project site is located on the southwest corner of Mojave Street and E Avenue.
-Mojave Street extends along the project site's north side and E avenue extends along the sites east side.
-The project site's latitude and longitude are 34°26'5.35"N, - 117°17'23.71"W. The project site is located within the United States Geological Survey (USGS) 7 1/2 Minute, Hesperia, California Quadrangle (1956), Township 4 North, Range 4 West.
+PROJECT LOCATION: The 8.67 acre project site is located in the central portion of the City of Hesperia, California.
+The project site was previously developed as a lumber truss yard that is undergoing conversion to a truck parking facility.
+The site's address is 9927 C Avenue.
+The proposed project site is located on the southeast corner of Hercules Street and C Avenue.
+Hercules Street extends along the project site's north side and C avenue extends along the site's west side.
+The project site's latitude and longitude are 34°25'51.35''N, -117°17'36.7''W. The project site is located within the United States Geological Survey (USGS) 7 1⁄2 Minute, Hesperia, California Quadrangle (1956), Section 15 Township 4 North, Range 4 West.